 After an hour or so of climbing over the rocks, finding crabs in the rockpools, it was time to collect our pizzas from the nearby Melvich Hotel.
 Top tip – phone your order in early, as their takeaways are extremely popular!

-As we finished the last bites of our pizzas, we took the the descent of the midgies, and some overcast skies as signs we should head back east across the Sutherland/Caithness border!
+As we finished the last bites of our pizzas, we took the descent of the midgies and some overcast skies as signs we should head back home across the Sutherland/Caithness border!